bitrise-io/devcenter/_articles/jp/faq/invitation-faq.md

 ## Signing up with Bitrise invitation and Git provider

-If you are invited by an Organization on Bitrise, and before accepting the invitation you're trying to sign up to Bitrise using your Git account (for example, Bitbucket, GitHub or Gitlab), then you will not be able to sign up to Bitrise.
+If you are invited by a Workspace on Bitrise, and before accepting the invitation you're trying to sign up to Bitrise using your Git account (for example, Bitbucket, GitHub or Gitlab), then you will not be able to sign up to Bitrise.

-What you should do to access the Organization is follow the instructions included in the invitation email and complete your registration.
+What you should do to access the Workspace is follow the instructions included in the invitation email and complete your registration.
 Make sure you [connect your Git provider account to the Bitrise account](/getting-started/connecting-to-services/connecting-to-services-index/) that you have just signed up to.

-## Can I be invited to an Organization with SSO?
+## Can I be invited to a Workspace with SSO?

-If an Organization activated SAML SSO on their account, the Organization owner can still invite new members to the Organization.
+If a Workspace activated SAML SSO on their account, the Workspace owner can still invite new members to the Workspace.
 The invited person has to click the **Accept invitation** button in the email from [letsconnect@bitrise.io](mailto:letsconnect@bitrise.io).
-If you wish to join an Organization and you haven’t received an invitation yet, you can also sign up to that Organization through the [Sign up with SSO button](/getting-started/signing-up-to-bitrise/#signing-up-with-sso) IF you know the exact name of the Organization.
+If you wish to join a Workspace and you haven’t received an invitation yet, you can also sign up to that Workspace through the [Sign up with SSO button](/getting-started/signing-up-to-bitrise/#signing-up-with-sso) IF you know the exact name of the Workspace.

 ## What to do if an invitation ends up with 404 error?

-If you have been invited to an Organization but you can’t access it due to a 404 error message when clicking the **Accept invitation** button, then contact the Organization owner to revoke your invitation and send it out again.
+If you have been invited to a Workspace but you can’t access it due to a 404 error message when clicking the **Accept invitation** button, then contact the Workspace owner to revoke your invitation and send it out again.
 Make sure you get the invitation to the email address that is associated with your existing Bitrise account.